-Under the Tier 2 system, migrants wishing to work in the UK must have a Certificate of Sponsorship (CoS) assigned to them from a Home Office approved licensed sponsor before applying for their work visa application.
-The Tier 2 work visa was one of the visa categories under the Points Based System (PBS) and allowed skilled non-EEA migrants to come to the UK to work.
-It is important to note that Tier 2 migrants could only work for a UK based employer who holds a valid Sponsor Licence as well as meeting all of the other UK Visas and Immigration (UKVI) requirements.
+Under the Skilled Worker system, migrants wishing to work in the UK must have a Certificate of Sponsorship (CoS) assigned to them from a Home Office approved licensed sponsor before applying for their work visa.
+The Skilled Worker visa is one of the visa categories under the new Points Based System (PBS) and allows skilled non-settled migrants to come to the UK to work.
+It is important to note that Skilled Worker migrants can only work for a UK-based employer who holds a valid Sponsor Licence as well as meeting all of the other UK Visas and Immigration (UKVI) requirements.

 Our specialist immigration team is ready to meet with you to consider the eligibility requirements for a Skilled Worker visa.
 Our solicitors can also consider with you whether you will need to apply for Entry Clearance or whether you can apply within the UK.
 Once instructed we will liaise with you in preparing your application with the requisite supporting documentation.